Avelanda/maplibre-native/docs/mdbook/src/profiling/README.md

 # MapLibre Native profiling

-[Tracy profiler's] integration to MapLibre allows for (https://github.com/wolfpld/tracy) an easy way of understanding, and optimizing an application's CPU and GPU performance
+Tracy profiler's integration to MapLibre allows for an easy way of understanding, and optimizing an application's CPU and GPU performance.
+See the link below to understand the implementation process:(https://github.com/wolfpld/tracy).